Tin Can (basketball arena): Other uses

-After the Tar Heels left
+After the men's basketball team departed

 No longer needed for major athletic events, the Tin Can was used for a variety of purposes during the remainder of its life.
 The gym served as an annex for Woollen Gymnasium.
 In 1940, there were rumors that the Tin Can would be renovated on the interior and a form of insulation would be added, allowing it to remain a permanent part of campus.
 Specifically, it was hoped to insulate the walls with red brick.
 While concurrently operational with Woollen, The Daily Tar Heel in 1940 stated that roughly 500 students and athletes would make use of the facility.
 After the basketball team left, volleyball courts and a golf driving cage were added.
 It also contained a fencing strip and platform, along with the indoor track and its regulation basketball court still.
 Pick-up basketball was a common use for the court.
 Each year there would be class picnics or barbeques that would be held in the Tin Can before it closed.
 In 1965, while Carmichael Auditorium (the new home for varsity men's basketball) was delayed in finishing due to various reasons, one of which was a broken water pipe, the men's varsity team practiced in the Tin Can.

 Immediately after World War II, the arena housed returning veterans when the university ran out of space in dormitories.
 The school placed nearly 100 bunk beds in the building, along with around 50 dressers for over 200 students.
 Those that stayed in the structure were known as "tin canners" and would bathe and use the restrooms in Woollen Gymnasium.
 The students stayed there for several weeks.